0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/tx-prioritization-egp.md

 However, understanding this metric can be challenging for users because stating the efficiency through counters is a bit complicated.

-For positive UX's sake, a better alternative is taken.
-A formula involving gas is applied, as it is more user-friendly.
+In favor of better UX, a formula involving gas is applied as it is more user-friendly.

 The primary objective is to compute $\texttt{EffectivePercentage}$ exclusively using gas, while allowing users to prioritize their transactions through the use of gas price, without the need for complex considerations such as used ROM counters.